Get insider access

 All Reviews

 Our recommendations are based on what we think are the best 1440p 144Hz monitors currently available.
 They are adapted to be valid for most people, in each price range.
-Rating is based on our review, factoring in price and feedback from our visitors.
+The rating is based on our review, factoring in price and feedback from our visitors.

-If you would prefer to make your own decision, here is the list of all of our 1440p monitors with a native 144Hz refresh rate that we've tested.
+If you would prefer to make your own decision, here is the list of all of our 1440p monitors that we've tested with a refresh rate of up to 180Hz.
 Be careful not to get too caught up in the details.
 Most monitors are good enough to please most people, and the things we fault monitors on are often not noticeable unless you really look for them.